-Whether you’re dealing with the after effects sun, acne, the elements or just general aging, poor skin texture can leave you leaving older and more rundown than you feel.
-Smooth skin is not only nicer looking, it also reflects health and vitality.
+Whether you’re dealing with the after-effects sun, acne, the elements or just general aging, poor skin texture can leave you leaving older and more rundown than you feel.
+Smooth skin is not only nicer looking, but it also reflects health and vitality.
 If your skin texture is less than ideal, don’t despair, here are some simple ways to improve it.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

 You are what you eat definitely rings true when it comes to skincare.
 The thing to keep in mind is you can’t eat one healthy meal and expect to see instant results.
 This is more about a gradual lifestyle change.

 Important for collagen production which plumps your skin, leaving it smoother and more youthful.
 Foods include: Citrus, strawberries, red peppers, broccoli.

 Protects cells’ outer membrane so cells stay safe, healthy and hydrated.
 Foods include: Seeds, especially sunflower seeds and almonds.